 - you and your partner do not have the same nationality;

 - you and/or your partner live(s) in a different country than the country of which you or your partner are nationals;

-- you and/or your partner have/has assets in another country than the country in which you and or your partner live(s).
+- you and/or your partner have/has wp-content in another country than the country in which you and or your partner live(s).